Voldarco/Deploy-laravel-for-novice/.../pointing_domain_to_AWS_EC2_Instance.md

 - Copy the the public IP address of your ec2 instance, paste inside the values field and create record.
 $screenshot.

+Click on create record again.
+- In the first typing field, i.e the one above the first drop-down menu, type **www**
+- For the drop-down menu change it to **C-Name**
+- In the values field, i.e first typing field after drop-down menu, type your domain name.

+$screenshot
+- Click on create.